 Start a conversation with your trusted provider

 But we’ve also heard from many people that they don’t get all the support they’re looking for from these providers.
-They’re told “It’s a normal part of your aging.
+They’re told, “It’s a normal part of your aging.
 You’ll get through it.” or “There’s nothing I can do to help you.”
-Not all healthcare providers receive specific training on menopause and menopausal symptoms.
+Not all healthcare providers receive specific training on menopause and menopause symptoms.
 If this happens to you, there are likely other providers who can help.

 Consider telemedicine

 If you can’t find a provider near you or live in an area where this feels unrealistic (you have limited, unsafe, or no access to a variety of healthcare providers), another great option is menopause telemedicine.
-It can be a convenient and cost-effective option that can help improve your ability to consult with providers you might not otherwise be able to see.
+It can be a convenient and cost-effective option that can help improve your ability to consult with providers you might not be able to see otherwise.
 You can access care from providers specializing in menopause without having to travel for hours for a short appointment.